Melting Pot Tours FAQs

 How far do we walk?
 Are these fast-paced tours?

-Melting Pot Tours cover approximately 1 to 1.25 miles of flat terrain (no steep inclines or steps), so you are strongly encouraged to wear comfortable walking shoes.
+Melting Pot Food Tours in Pasadena and East LA cover approximately 1 to 1.25 miles of flat terrain (no steep inclines or steps), so you are strongly encouraged to wear comfortable walking shoes.
 We walk at a comfortable, slow pace with frequent stops most of the way and occasional opportunities to briefly sit down.
+Our Farmers Market Food & History Tour takes place entirely within the Market and requires only short distance walks with frequent opportunities to sit down.

-May I bring my dog on a Melting Pot Tour?
+May I bring my dog on a Melting Pot Food Tour?

 MISCELLANEOUS:Why would a Los Angeles local take this tour?